-Appointment, election and induction of new directors
+Appointment, election and induction of new Directors

-We undertake appropriate background checks before appointing a new director.
+We undertake appropriate background checks before appointing a new Director.

-We held our first Annual General Meeting (AGM) as a listed company on 23 May 2019.
-At the AGM, two directors retired and were re-elected in accordance with the Company's constitution.
-The Notice of AGM included information on each director standing for re-election, including information on the director's background and experience and any other information relevant to the decision to re-elect them.
+We held our 2020 Annual General Meeting (AGM) on 6 July 2020.
+At the AGM, two Directors retired and were re-elected in accordance with the Company's constitution.
+The Notice of AGM included information on each Director standing for re-election, including information on the Director's background and experience and any other information relevant to the decision to re-elect them.

-We have a written agreement with each director setting out the terms of their appointment.
+We have a written agreement with each Director setting out the terms of their appointment.

-Our induction program for new directors focuses on ensuring that directors gain an understanding of the Company's business, risks, operational issues, corporate structure and values, and that directors are able to participate actively in the Board process soon after joining the Board.
-New directors joining the Board will receive all documents and materials necessary to enable them to understand the Company's business and its financial position.
+Our induction program for new Directors focuses on ensuring that Directors gain an understanding of the Company's business, risks, operational issues, corporate structure and values, and that Directors are able to participate actively in the Board process soon after joining the Board.
+New Directors joining the Board will receive all documents and materials necessary to enable them to understand the Company's business and its financial position.
 They will also meet with senior management and visit the Company's assets.